 Depending on the treatment chosen, there should also be a realistic expectation for recovery and a few limitations while healing to see optimal results.

-During your complimentary consultation, you can feel free to gather all the information you need without any pressure to choose a treatment.
+During your consultation, you can feel free to gather all the information you need without any pressure to choose a treatment.
 We’ll walk you through the next steps as soon as you’re ready, however.

 During this meeting, you’ll have a one-on-one discussion with Dr. Cory Torgerson, who is intimately familiar with the particulars of Asian nose jobs.
 You’ll be able to see rhinoplasty before and after photos in our clinic and use the 3D Vectra imaging photo technology, which allows a realistic view of your desired outcomes.
 Sometimes a treatment combination is the best way to meet the patient’s goals and budget.
 We also have many clients who choose to make adjustments through dermal filler injection first before committing to permanent alterations.
 You can count on Dr. Torgerson’s team to offer detailed information and ensure that all your questions are answered.